alfahrelrifananda/PPKPT/README.md

 # PPKPT

-These are website that I made for a college project.
-I used simple HTML, CSS, and JavaScript to make them.
+This is a website that I made for college project.

 ## Link